rdboyes/randy-pub/posts/themes.md

 ```
 \fig{themes_plot4}

 Success!
 There's lots more than can be done here but I'm happy with the basic look.
-We can use a little html to swap out the theme based on user's dark mode setting:
+We can also use a little html to swap out the theme based on user's dark mode setting:

 ~~~
 <picture>